-Why McDonald’s Ice Cream Machines Keep Breaking (And What’s Finally Being Done)
+The Truth Behind Why McDonald’s Ice Cream Machines Keep Breaking

 Too much mix in the hopper or not enough?
-Lid off or something else?
-McDonald's ice cream machines are notoriously broken.
-How a rogue website and the FTC are fixing soft serve.
+Lid off or just maintenance?
+Everyone knows McDonald's ice cream machines are always broken, but what's the truth?

 McDonald’s is a household name for many reasons.
 With 36,000 restaurants in over 100 countries around the world, McDonald’s is known for their iconic clown mascot (Ronald McDonald) as well as a host of other characters, McDonald’s is an American cultural symbol.